Monstera Repotting Shock (Plant First Aid)

 It’s a good idea to pot younger plants once a year to help growth develop, but more mature Monsteras will likely only reach that root-bound phase every two or three years.
 And, of course, repotting should be done in the event of infection or fungal growth or due to other extenuating circumstances.

-Do note that you should never try to repot a Monstera during its dormant phases.
+Do note that you should never try to repot a Monstera during its dormant phases, which are periods when you should be taking precautions to protect the plant.
 Spring and Summer are the ideal seasons to move these plants, as your plant will be able to recover more quickly with the natural growth spurts of these growth periods.

 How should I protect my Monstera if its roots have to be pruned during repotting?